 It’s the most wonderful time of the year — which means Christmas lights, holiday celebrations, and warm cozy evenings are finally here.
 When the holidays roll around, families can take time to celebrate their love for each other and give thanks for the little things.

 If your family is searching for holiday activities, we’ve put together a list of our favorite holiday lights and activities to help you start planning.
+For even more kids activities in NYC, check out our guide!

 1. Dyker Heights Christmas Lights